101 Best New Home Gifts for Young Adults

 Shop now at Amazon From Amazon

+Homeowners can protect their floors with this Heavy Duty Washing Machine Drain Pan.
+When the washing machine is set in the drain pan, there is no need to worry about water leaks – and as an added bonus, the pan looks good.
+It works with most major appliances, whether front load or top load.
+The pan shown is 32” x 30,” but it’s also available in a smaller and a larger size.

+Homeowners who need some peace and quiet can reach for these Moshi Avanti C USB Type-C Headphones.
+They include a microphone, carrying case, USB connectivity with a digital to analog converter, and a customizable equalizer setting.
+I reviewed a sample sent by the company, and the angled ear cup provides comfort and noise isolation.
+The stainless steel headphones are also adjustable, and available in burgundy red, caramel beige, and onyx black.

 The Braun MultiQuick 3-in-1 Immersion Hand Blender is easy to use.
 The Smart Speed technology lets you change blending speeds by merely adjusting the pressure of your hand on the device.
-There’s also an unlock button to prevent accidents, and the PowerBell anti-splash shaft keeps food from splattering.
+I tested a unit sent by the company and liked that there’s an unlock button to prevent accidents, and the PowerBell anti-splash shaft keeps food from splattering.
 The stainless steel blades ensure precise, easy work, and the EasyClick System makes it easy to change accessories.
 The Blender includes a beaker, whisk, blending shaft, and 1.5-cup chopper.